Managing tough summer diseases

 Turfgrasses are susceptible to many types of stress, and in the summer, they can be adversely affected by both biotic and abiotic stresses.
 Biotic stresses can be caused by plant pathogens, insects or nematodes.
 While plant pathogens are the most common, the type of biotic stress will depend upon geography, the host plant and its susceptibility to a particular stress.

-Four key diseases that impact summer stress in the transition zone and the North include anthracnose, dollar spot, summer patch and brown patch.
+Four key diseases that impact summer stress on greens (in the transition zone and the North) include anthracnose, dollar spot, summer patch and brown patch.
 Fungicide selection is important for managing turfgrass when disease pressure is moderate to high.
+To help you in select a fungicide based on a target disease, see our recommendations below or visit our efficacy ratings chart

-- Dollar Spot: Choose Daconil Action, Velista, Briskway and Secure® Action fungicides.
+- Dollar Spot: Choose Daconil Action, Ascernity, Briskway, Posterity® XT, Posterity Forte and Secure® Action fungicides.

-- Brown Patch: Choose Heritage Action, Velista, Secure Action and Briskway.
+- Brown Patch: Choose Heritage Action, Ascernity, Posterity XT, Velista, Secure Action and Briskway.

 For optimal disease control, especially for diseases like anthracnose, it is recommended to tank-mix a contact fungicide with a systemic fungicide.